Kingkill666/new-website/README.md

 ## Overview

-VMF is an ERC-20 token with built-in donation mechanics, optional transfer taxes, and role-based administration.
+VMF is an ERC-20 token with built-in donation mechanics and role-based administration.

 ## Smart Contract Deployment